HumeAI/expressive-tts-arena/README.md

 4. Test the application by navigating to the the localhost URL in your browser (e.g. `localhost:7860` or `http://127.0.0.1:7860`)

-5. (Optional) If contributing, install pre-commit hook for automatic file formatting:
+5. (Optional) If contributing, install pre-commit hook for automatic linting, formatting, and type-checking:
     ```sh
     uv run pre-commit install
     ```

 ## User Flow

-1. **Choose or enter a character description**: Select a sample from the list or enter your own to guide text and voice generation.
+1. Select a sample character, or input a custom character description and click **"Generate Text"**, to generate your text input.
-2. **Generate text**: Click **"Generate Text"** to create dialogue based on the character.
-The generated text will appear in the input field automatically—edit it if needed.
-3. **Synthesize speech**: Click **"Synthesize Speech"** to send your text and character description to two TTS APIs.
-Each API generates a voice and synthesizes speech in that voice.
+2. Click the **"Synthesize Speech"** button to synthesize two TTS outputs based on your text and character description.
-4. **Listen & compare**: Play both audio options and assess their expressiveness.
+3. Listen to both audio samples to compare their expressiveness.
-5. **Vote for the best**: Click **"Select Option A"** or **"Select Option B"** to choose the most expressive output.
+4. Vote for the most expressive result by clicking either **"Select Option A"** or **"Select Option B"**.

 ## License